Web99-web/metaadvisor.eu/content/news/2025-09-03-asia-morning-briefing-are-stablecoins-usdc-usdt-an-engine-of-global-dollar-deman.md

 “When a dollar money market share fell to 97 cents in 2008, chaos broke out, contagion fears spread, and the government stepped in to guarantee funds,” he said.

-Former U.S. Comptroller of the Currency Brian Brooks countered on the podcast that the new GENIUS Act...
+Former U.S. Comptroller of the Currency Brian Brooks countered on the podcast that the new GENIUS Act provides a framework for stablecoin oversight, reducing systemic risks and avoiding a repeat of 2008.

 ---

 **Our take:**
-Stablecoins are no longer just plumbing for crypto — they are becoming a pillar of global finance.
-The key question is whether they provide resilience to markets or risk setting off the next systemic shock.
+Stablecoins are no longer just plumbing for crypto — they’re a lever in global finance.
+With proper regulation, they could provide resilience, but without it, redemption shocks might trigger the next liquidity crisis.